ad-freiburg/elevant/README.md

  each true positive, false positive and false negative case.
 The `eval_results` file contains the scores that are shown in the web app's evaluation results table.

-In the web app, simply reload the page and the experiment will show up as a row in the evaluation results table for the corresponding benchmark.
+In the web app, simply reload the page (you might have to disable caching) and the experiment will show up as a row in the evaluation results table for the corresponding benchmark.

 See [Evaluate Linking Results](docs/evaluate_linking_results.md) for instructions on how to evaluate multiple linking results with a single command.

+## Remove an Experiment
+If you want to remove an experiment from the web app, simply (re)move the corresponding `.linked_articles.jsonl`, `.eval_cases.jsonl` and `.eval_results.json` files from the `evaluation-results/<linker_name>/` directory and reload the web app (again disabling caching).